aurelius-in/RainRef/README.md

 **Ref Events and Tickets**

-* `POST /ref/events` â€” Ingest external items in a common envelope.
+* `POST /ref/events` — Ingest external items in a common envelope.
-* `POST /support/ingest` â€” Convenience for ticketâ€‘like events.
+* `POST /support/ingest` — Convenience for ticket-like events.

 **Answer and Action**